 Snow pea sprouts substitute: Snow pea sprouts are not always readily available.
 If you can’t find it at your local greengrocer, you can substitute with bean sprouts.

-Palm sugar replacement: Can substitute for brown sugar if you don’t have palm sugar at hand.
+Palm sugar replacement: Can substitute with brown sugar if you don’t have palm sugar at hand.

 Other Asian herbs: You can mix up the Asian herbs in the pak choy salad if you don’t have coriander or spring onion available or if you find coriander tastes like soap.
 Change it up with other Asian herbs like mint, Thai basil or Vietnamese mint.